Brillar0101/NeuralCard/docs/drc/README.md

-# DRC baselines — branch fix/footprints-from-datasheets, board unmodified
+# DRC baselines: branch fix/footprints-from-datasheets, board unmodified

 Captured before any footprint change reached the board.
-KiCad embeds footprints in the .kicad_pcb, so library edits do not alter these until 'Update Footprints from Library' is run.
+KiCad embeds footprints in the.kicad_pcb, so library edits do not alter these until 'Update Footprints from Library' is run.
 Diff against these afterwards.

 | Run | Violations | Unconnected | Parity |